Zhenye-Na/blog/_posts/2018-05-20-matrix-multiplication-using-sampling.md

-*If you notice mistakes and errors in this post, please don’t hesitate to leave a comment and I would be super happy to correct them right away!*
+> *If you notice mistakes and errors in this post, please don't hesitate to leave a comment and I would be super happy to correct them right away!*

 [^1]: By taking derivatives, for any set of nonnegative numbers $c_k$, $\sum_k \frac{c_k}{p_k}​$ is minimized with $p_k​$ proportional to $\sqrt{c_k}​$.